Acionyx/interruptible-tasks/README.md

 If `cancelable: false` is passed, `.cancel()` call will be rejected immediately with `NotCancelableError`.

-`name` - name of your task to be passed to `connect` function.
+`name` - name of your Task to be passed to `connect` function.
 If you do not provide `name`, default name will be used.
 It does not affect any other behaviour. `name` could be of any data type.

 **`connect`** - **optional** - function to be used for passing Task status updates (pending/stopped).